abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Features at a glance
-Easylogging++ is feature-rich containing many features that a typical developer will require while writing a software;
+Easylogging++ is feature-rich containing many features that both typical and advanced developer will require while writing a software;
  * Highly configurable
  * Extremely fast
  * Thread and type safe